16 Surprising Things Rapid City, South Dakota Is Known For

 7. A Norwegian Chapel

-8. Trek Worthy Trails In The City
+8. Trek Worthy Trails In City Limits

-9. The Perfect Place To Go Fishing
+9. Pristine Places To Go Fishing

 Anglers’ paradise weaves its way throughout Rapid City in the form of Rapid Creek.
 With multiple access points right in the city it’s a pristine place to pursue brook, brown and rainbow trout.
 You can find local experts and tour guides, fishing equipment for purchase and waders for rent at Dakota Angler & Outfitter.